-The study consisted in the assessment of different levels of contamination of sprout samples with VTEC, following the prescriptions of Reg.
-(EU) 209/2013.
+The study consisted in the assessment of different levels of contamination of sprout samples with a VTEC strain belonging to one of the serogroups included in the microbiologic criterion laid down by Reg.
+(EU) 209/2013, following the prescriptions of the same Regulation.

 Three sprout samples were sent to the laboratories that accepted to participate in the PT.
-Two of them were artificially contaminated with a VTEC strain and for one of them the contamination level was close to the limit of detection of the procedure.
+Two of them were artificially contaminated with a VTEC strain and for one of them the contamination level was close to the expected limit of detection of the procedure.